badoocodesandgames/Groks/README.md

 opens a Popup with /expinfo and shows and updates while you kill stuff and gain exp.

+also opens a popup with /addf opens a popup to type friend name in to add to your friend list.

 +---------------------+

 |  Experience Info    |